- HEALTH & NUTRITION

 What are antioxidants (and why are they important)?

-Antioxidants like CoQ10 can occur both naturally and artificially, and their main job is to help prevent or decrease damage to cells that can be caused by excess free radicals.
+Antioxidants like CoQ10 can occur both naturally and artificially, and their main job is to help decrease damage to cells that can be caused by excess free radicals.
 Free radicals are considered unstable because they are missing an electron from their molecular structure, which leaves them seeking an additional electron to “steal” from another molecule.
 Antioxidants provide the extra electron that free radicals need, turning the free radical into a stable molecule and preventing damage to other molecules within the cell.
 Antioxidants can be produced inside the body or be ingested as supplements or in the foods we eat.
 Many antioxidants come from fruits and vegetables, especially those that are brightly colored, like blueberries, spinach, and broccoli.
 Antioxidants that most people are familiar with include substances like Vitamin A, Vitamin C, Vitamin E, beta-carotene, lycopene, lutein, selenium, manganese, and zeaxanthin.

 What are free radicals?